-The term sciatica refers to symptoms such as pain, tingling, numbness, or weakness that radiate along your sciatic nerve—which stretches from your lumbar spine down to your feet.
+The term sciatica refers to a set of symptoms, such as pain, tingling, numbness, or weakness that radiates along your sciatic nerve—which typically courses from your lower back down to your feet.

 You might be surprised to learn that one of the most common causes of sciatica is a lumbar herniated disc.
 Read on to find out more about how a lumbar herniated disc can result in searing pain in your leg or numbness in your foot.

 Herniated discs can irritate your sciatic nerve roots

 Your lower back (lumbar spine) carries a significant amount of weight and is constantly in motion, making your spinal discs susceptible to injury and pain.
 An injury to your disc can cause the inner soft core (nucleus pulposus) to migrate from its normal position and push against the fibrous outer layers (annulus fibrosus).
 It is also possible for the soft material to leak out by tearing the fibrous rings.